 - Cite your sources where necessary to avoid plagiarism.

-- Then you can introduce the experiment by describing your choice of methodology briefly, why you have decided to use this methodology instead of others, and the objective of the methodology.
+- Then you can briefly introduce the experiment by describing your choice of methodology, why you have decided to use this methodology instead of others, and the objective of the methodology.

 What does a good background of the study example contain?

-A good example of background of the study is one that:
+A good example of the background of the study is one that: